gautamsunidhi/loopify-playlist/README.md

 - **removeSong(title)**
 Walks through the list until it finds the first node with the matching title and removes it by relinking its neighbors:
    - If it is 'head', move 'head' to 'head->next'.
-- If it si 'tail', move 'tail' to 'tail->prev'.
+   - If it is 'tail', move 'tail' to 'tail->prev'.
    - Updates 'current' if needed so future 'playNext' / 'playPrevious' calls still work.